Are you struggling to lose weight? Find out what a low-carb diet is and how many carbs you should eat daily for weight loss success.

 They provide fiber that helps prevent constipation and can help protect against colon cancer.

 Carbohydrates also provide essential vitamins such as thiamin (B1), riboflavin (B2), and niacin (B3).

 You’ve probably heard that low-carb diets are an excellent way to lose weight.
 But what exactly is a low-carb diet?

 A low-carb diet is an eating plan that restricts carbohydrates to fewer than 130 grams per day.
 For reference, a medium-sized potato has about 37 grams of carbs, and one serving of white rice has 40 grams.
 So, if you’re eating moderate carbs, you’re already getting close to the daily carb limit of 130 grams.

 In general, people tend to eat about 225 g/day of carbohydrates in their diet.
 That’s about three servings of bread and two servings of pasta daily — not huge amounts!
 It might not seem like much, but it adds up over time.

-It’s important to note that this count only includes carbohydrates from foods you eat.
+It’s important to note that this count only includes carbohydrates from your food.
 Carbohydrates from other sources, such as sugar, can add up quickly too!

 Phases of the low-carb diet

-Induction Phase: You restrict your daily carbohydrate intake to 20 g per day or less for a minimum of two weeks (up to six months).
-During this time, you’ll be advised to eat more vegetables and protein foods with moderate amounts of fat (such as olive oil).
+Induction Phase: You restrict your daily carbohydrate intake to 20 g per day or less for at least two weeks (up to six months).
+During this time, you’ll be advised to eat more vegetables and protein foods with moderate fat (such as olive oil).

 Maintenance phase: You may need to gradually reintroduce some carbs into your diet after the induction phase ends.
 This will depend on factors such as how much weight you’ve lost, how long you’ve been following the diet, and whether or not you’re still experiencing any side effects from being in ketosis (such as fatigue).